This page offers detailed analysis of the North Carolina sports betting scene.

 North Carolina is the home of three major professional sports franchises.
 All three teams are loved throughout the state.
 The three franchises that play in North Carolina are the Carolina Panthers, the Charlotte Hornets, and the Carolina Hurricanes.

 The Carolina Panthers played their first season in North Carolina in 1995.
 The team is a member of the NFC South in the NFL.
-The Panthers are owned by David Tepper and led by Matt Rhule.
+The Panthers are owned by David Tepper and led by Steve Wilks.
 The Panthers have had a fairly successful run in their brief history as a franchise.
 They won the NFC South for three straight years from 2013 to 2015 and they won the NFC conference in 2015.
-The team has been unable to win a Super Bowl, but Matt Rhule has the Panthers moving in the right direction.
+The team has been unable to win a Super Bowl, but Wilks has the Panthers moving in the right direction, with a second-place finish in the NFC South in his first year at the helm.

 The Charlotte Hornets are an NBA franchise that plays in the league’s Eastern Conference Southeast Division.
 The team is owned by Michael Jordan and coached by James Borrego.
 Ever since Michael Jordan became involved with the Hornets, interest in the team has grown around the state.
 The team was founded in 1988, but they have only been playing as the Hornets since 2014.
 They have no division or conference titles to their name.

 The Carolina Hurricanes play in Raleigh.
 They are a member of the NHL’s Eastern Conference and play in the Metropolitan Division.
 The Hurricanes are coached by Rod Brind’Amour and have won one Stanley Cup in the 2005-06 season.
-Since 2005-06, the team hasn’t won a division title.
+The team won its first division title during the Covid-shortened 2021 season, finishing at the top of the Central Division.
+Proving it was no fluke, they also won the division crown after moving back to the Metro Division during the 2021-22 campaign.

 FAQ for Betting in North Carolina